position Tight Ends Coach

 “Keenan is an excellent coach,” Day said in December when initially sharing the news of his promotion.
 “He’s a really sharp young man who’s going to do unbelievable things in his career.
 And the relationships he’s built over time with former players, current players, recruits and family has been excellent.
 He’s got a very bright future ahead of him.”

-Bailey, who earned his Master’s degree in 2018 from Ohio State in sports management, has been a part of back-to-back Big Ten Conference championship teams at Ohio State and also victories in the 2019 Rose Bowl and the 2018 Cotton Bowl.
-Ohio State was a College Football Playoff semifinalist in 2016.
+In 2021 Bailey was named to 247Sports’ 30 Under 30 list.
+He earned his Master’s degree in 2018 from Ohio State in sports management.
+He has been part of four consecutive Big Ten Conference championship teams at Ohio State (2017, 2018, 2019, 2020) and also victories in the 2022 and 2019 Rose Bowls, the 2020 College Football Playoff Semifinal at the Sugar Bowl and the 2018 Fiesta Bowl.

 Bailey has his degree in American studies from Notre Dame.
 The native of Pompano Beach, Fla, spent his first year of college at the University of Missouri as an undergraduate assistant with the football program.
 The Tigers defeated Oklahoma to win the 2014 Cotton Bowl while Bailey was there.